 Ok so now we're shopping for slightly better guitar amplifiers than the previous selection which was for amps around $/£100.
 I say slightly better when in fact we can get quite a lot better for an extra 100 quid or bucks!

-If you're on a tight budget but you want a decent guitar amplifier for band practice, then these amplifiers should give you enough power even when you've got drums playing.
+If you're on a tight budget but you want a decent electric guitar amp for band practice, then these amplifiers should give you enough power even when you've got drums playing.
 They may even be loud enough if you want to play live gigs at small indoor venues with an audience of around 50 people or less.
 This depends on whether you have a full-blown band with drums etc. in which case these amplifiers may fall short of power and quality loudness and might need to be rigged up to a PA system (public address system) so you can be heard loud and clear.
 It depends on what amplifier you choose as its border line at this price level.

 For bigger crowds and/or outdoor venues, many, if not all of the amplifiers on this page will almost definitely need to be rigged up to a PA system so you can be heard.
 Valve amplifiers are the exception as they are naturally louder anyway.
 Just remember, sound dissipates more easily outdoors as there are no walls to bounce off of.